-Dr. Edie Widder: We have just returned for a National Oceanographic and Atmospheric Administration ocean exploration expedition in the Bahamas, and I’ve been asked to answer the question, why do we explore?
+Dr. Edie Widder: We have just returned from a National Oceanic and Atmospheric Administration ocean exploration expedition in the Bahamas, and I’ve been asked to answer the question, why do we explore?
 Well, first of all, because human beings are, by nature, explorers.
 The first time a baby crawls away from the safety of its mother’s arms to see what’s around that corner, it’s expanding its universe.
 And that’s just innate to all of us.
 We always want to see what’s around that next corner.

 So I’ve always had this concept of wanting to explore.
 But I’ve always imagined it would be intellectual frontiers.
 I never really imagined that I’d actually be exploring physical frontiers.
 But that’s what we’ve just been doing.
-We’ve been going out and exploring areas around the Bahamas that possibly no one has ever seen before, bringing light down into a universe that has never seen any light by bio-luminescence, and seeing these incredible landscapes, just amazing places.
+We’ve been going out and exploring areas around the Bahamas that possibly no one has ever seen before, bringing light down into a universe that has never seen any light but bioluminescence, and seeing these incredible landscapes, just amazing places.

 Dr. Shirley Pomponi: I’ve been really fortunate in being able to explore our oceans for the last 25 years.
 And I’ve been especially fortunate because I’ve been able to use some really unique tools that enable me to not explore only on the ocean but under the ocean as well.
 And for me, the passion of exploration is just stimulated by that quest for adventure, that whole quest for adventure—and really, for new knowledge—is why I explore.